SanskarBajaj123/SimplySpent/README.md

-# FinTrack - Expense Tracker Application
+# SimplySpent - Expense Tracker Application

 A complete, full-stack expense tracker application with web and mobile support, built with React, React Native, and Supabase.